Cythonic1/safeBuster/README.md

 - Check Filters
 - refactor the main function
 - refactor safeBuster file and make it more efficient
+- Need to solve some unwrape issues.
+- need to solve the get host name in the file parsing.

 Move the header function to another file to share them.
 Or add a file called share to but all the share function in there. checking the require flags based on others [Done]